sambuddhac/MacroEnergy.jl/docs/src/User Guide/input_data.md

 ## Assets folder
 The `assets` folder contains all the files that define the resources and technologies that are included in the system.
 As a general rule, each asset type has its own file, where each file is structured in a similar way to the `nodes.json` file.

-### Asset type files
+### Asset files
 **Format**: JSON

-Each asset type file has the following three main parameters:
+Similar to the `nodes.json` file, each asset file has the following three main parameters:
 - `type`: The type of the asset (e.g. "Battery", "FuelCell", "PowerLine", etc.).
-- `global_data`: attributes that are the same for all the assets of the same type.
+- `global_data`: attributes that are the same for all the assets of the same type (e.g., unit commitment constraints applied to all the power plants).
-- `instance_data`: attributes that are different for each asset of the same type.
+- `instance_data`: attributes that are different for each asset of the same type (e.g., investment costs, lifetime, etc.).

 Depending on the graph structure of the asset, both `global_data` and `instance_data` can have different attributes, one for each transformation, edge, and storage present in the asset.